 Other reasons why planes are so cold include to stop emergency equipment and cockpit instruments from overheating, and to ensure good ventilation for a fresh atmosphere.

-What Should You Wear to the Airport?
+What You Should Wear to the Airport

 If you’re wondering what to wear next time you have to take a flight, we recommend: